 CoinFest started in 2013 as a relatively small gathering of 100 or so Bitcoiners, celebrating the adoption of Bitcoin at a Waves Coffee House in Vancouver.
 It was conceived as a way to incentivize cryptocurrency acceptance while educating the public about its importance and use.
 Its popular success prompted the Bitcoiniacs to place the world’s first Bitcoin ATM through its community partner Bitcoiniacs, a highlight the CoinFest community is proud of.

 By 2014, CoinFest was growing in popularity, and that year it took a new direction: CoinFest spread across Canada and now internationally, exemplifying the border-defying and decentralized nature of crypto.
 Vancouver lead the way again by booking multiple venues simultaneously for a less centrally organized variety of exhibits, as Satoshi would have wanted.
 In 2015, CoinFest spread worldwide, and new ground was broken in Latin America and Europe.

 Now it is celebrated simultaneously worldwide, Vancouver having lost its throne, and there is no real center of authority.
 Global activities unite the events across vast distances to maintain a cohesive distributed convention.
 It has become something like a holiday, typically celebrated the first full week (Monday-Sunday) of April; it is supposed to coincide with Satoshi Nakamoto’s rumored birthday, and is shifted back one week every several years when they don’t align.

 How it Works

 - Although anyone is welcome to join the movement, CoinFest requires a lot of coordination, so it’s imperative that organizers work together in good faith.
-All CoinFest events around the world are held on the same weekend, although you are not required to hold events both days.
+All CoinFest events around the world are held on the same week, often simultaneously, although you are not required to hold events on all days.
 Especially for events occurring in close proximity, we will attempt to organize them by theme, to avoid confusion for the exhibitors and guests.
 This is a friendly competition, and we encourage the sharing of publicity and sponsors.